mingyyy/progress/learned_concepts.md

   Mostly a backend frame work, make things run on the server-side; while front end run on the client-side.
   Lots of display related to FE.

  Building different logics in different apps under one project.
+One project could have many apps.

  What do we want to do with LEARNING LOGS:
  1. log learning progress